btror/mc-pathfinding/readme.md

-# Spigot Pathfinding Plugin
+# Spigot Pathfinding Library

-The mc-pathfinding plugin provides pathfinding and animation capabilities for your Minecraft server.
-This README will guide you on how to use this plugin in your server environment.
+The mc-pathfinding library provides pathfinding and animation capabilities for your Minecraft server plugins.
+This README will guide you on how to use this library in your server plugins.

 ## Table of Contents